bakks/butterfish/README.md

 Solution:

-- This is an experimental MacOS command line tool for using GPT-3.
+- This is an experimental MacOS/Linux command line tool for using GPT-3.
 You give it your OpenAI key and it runs queries.
 - What can you do with it?
   - Run raw GPT prompts.
   - Semantically summarize local content.